melezhik/sparrow/README.md

 Now having a knowledges about basic sparrow entities let's dive  into sparrow API provided by `sparrow` console client.

+## Projects

-## create a project
+Sparrow project is a logical group of sparrow checkpoints.
+To create a project use this command:

 *sparrow project create $project\_name*

-Create a sparrow project.

-Sparrow project is a logical group of sparrow plugins and their

 Example command:

-    # system level check
+    # system level checks
-    sparrow project create system
+    $ sparrow project create system

+    # web servers checks
-    sparrow project create production-web-servers
+    $ sparrow project create web-servers

 To get project info say this: